 Wondering how to get a perfect MCAT score?
-Read on for information, tips, and frequently asked questions about achieving a perfect score on the MCAT.
+Read on for information, tips, and frequently asked questions about achieving a high score on the MCAT.

 The MCAT requires thorough knowledge and understanding of foundational principles in physics, biology, chemistry, and behavioral psychology.
 Students who take the MCAT are often advised to start studying at least three months before taking their test.

-While most aspiring med school students aim to achieve a good score to meet admission standards, some might want to go above and beyond and aim for a perfect MCAT score – read on to learn more!
+While most aspiring med school students aim to achieve a good score to meet admission standards, some might want to go above and beyond and aim for an impressive MCAT score.
+Read on to learn more!

 The first three sections contain 59 questions each, and the final section contains 53 questions.
 So, if you receive a raw score of 50 on one section, your score might be converted into a scaled section score of 129.
 Note that the conversions can vary annually since the MCAT’s content may change or differ slightly in terms of difficulty.